 - a.
 Basic Life Support (BLS) documented evidence of current BLS certification according to the American Heart Association (AHA) Health Care Provider course - b.
 Advanced Cardiac Life Support (ACLS) documented evidence of current ACLS according to the AHA (not required for neonatal teams who do not provide adult care) - c.
 Advanced Trauma Life Support (ATLS) according to the American College of Surgeons, ATLS audit, ATCN for Nurses, Transport Nurse Advanced Trauma Course (TNATC) or Transport Professional Advanced Trauma Course (TPATC) or equivalent (not required for neonatal teams who do not provide adult care) (See Education Matrix for equivalent criteria) - d.
 Pediatric Advanced Life Support (PALS) or Advanced Pediatric Life Support (APLS) or Emergency Nursing Pediatric Course (ENPC) according to the AHA, ACEP and ENA (PALS, APLS or ENPC required for neonatal team members transporting pediatric patients greater than 28 days old) - e.
 Neonatal Resuscitation Program (NRP) or equivalent (see Education Matrix for equivalent criteria) according to the current standards of the American Academy of Pediatrics and the American Heart Association or equivalent NRP required if medical personnel care for high-risk OB and/or neonatal patients - f.
-Current nursing certification (such as C-NPT for teams that transport neonatal and/or pediatric patients, CEN, CCRN, RN-C, CFRN or CTRN) pertinent to scope of care and patient population required for nurses who have been employed for more than 2 years.
-Where available for the role and patient population(s) transported, a transport-specific certification is strongly encouraged. - g.
-Current paramedic certifications (such as NRP) strongly encouraged for paramedics who have been employed for more than 2 years and are conducting ALS/BLS transports.
-In addition, FP-C or CCP-C certifications required for paramedics who conduct critical care transports and have been employed for more than 2 years.
-Where available for the role and patient population(s) transported, a transport-specific certification is strongly encouraged.
+Current transport specific nursing certification (CEN, CCRN, RN-C, CFRN, or CTRN) pertinent to the scope of care and patient population (such as C-NPT for teams that transport neonatal or pediatric patients) required for nurses who have been employed for more than 2 years.

+Where available for the role and patient population(s) transported, a transport specific certification is strongly encouraged.